Azer0s/flat-constitution/README.md

 ## Preamble

-We the people, defined as Ariel Noah Simulevski and Johannes Mayerl, are establish a living community.
+We the people, defined as Ariel Noah Simulevski and Johannes Mayerl, are establishing a living community.
 To keep order and peace within aforementioned living community, we ordain and establish this Constitution.

 ## Article 1: The council of the flats